huabawa/Jalpc/_posts/2017-08-30-AWS-Autotagging-&-AWS-Config-Required-Tags-Tutorial.md

     *Note: Make sure CloudTrail is enabled in this region because cloudwatch events will not work if it is not turned on.*

 2. When the autotag stack is created, you will see CREATE_COMPLETE in the status.
-Now you can assign IAM users to the created IAM group ManageEC2InstancesGroup under Resources.
+Now you can assign IAM users to the created IAM group ManageEC2InstancesGroup under the Resources tab of your created CloudFormation stack.

    *Note: You must add IAM users to the group manually.
 Also, if the added IAM user tries to stop an instance that someone else created, he or she will get an error message.*